The fundamental question

 The Matthew effect of "the rich get richer and the poor get poorer” would aggravate in this age of attention economy.

-With FOCI, we strive to democratize knowledge of countering the negative effects of distraction, and earn a sharper focus where we can have the choice to indulge in whatever distractions we choose to, and not be carried away unwittingly.
+With FOCI, not only do we strive to build the best productivity tool.
+We want to democratize the skill to master a laser sharp focus to work smart, where we can have the choice to play hard and indulge in whatever we choose to.

 Because we all deserve this choice.